johnazariah/csharp-uniontypes/docs/index.md

 }
 ```

-Then, when we wanted to use the `Maybe<T>` type in our code, we could make use of [switch expressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression) to properly handle the various cases.
+* We can then use the `Maybe<T>` type in our code with of [switch expressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression) to properly handle the various cases.

 ```csharp
 public static void Main (string[] args)